georgegognadze/awesome-resources/README.md

 + <a href="http://lightbot.com/hocflash.html" target="_blank"> LightBot </a> Solve Puzzles using Programming Logic. :arrows_counterclockwise:
 + <a href="http://twolivesleft.com/Codea/" target="_blank"> Codea </a> Codea for iPad lets you create games and simulations - or just about any visual idea you have.
 Turn your thoughts into interactive creations that make use of iPad features like Multi-Touch and the accelerometer. :moneybag:
 + <a href="https://itunes.apple.com/us/app/catos-hike-programming-logic/id574335479?mt=8" target="_blank"> Cato's Hike </a>Cato's Hike: A Programming and Logic Odyssey :moneybag:
-+ <a href="https://grasshopper.codes" target="_blank"> Grasshopper </a> Learn-to-code mobile app for beginners called Grasshopper.
-The app teaches coders how to write JavaScript. :free:
++ <a href="https://grasshopper.codes" target="_blank"> Grasshopper </a> Learn-to-code mobile app for beginners.
+Grasshopper app teaches coders how to write JavaScript. :free:

 #### Courses for advanced learners